Hallaquitas de Chicharrón

 $14.99

-Hallaquitas de Chicharrón.
-Pork Flavor Tamales Wrapped in Corn Husks.
+Hallaquitas de Chicharrón, Tamales de Cerdo.
+Pork Tamales wrapped in corn husks.
 Pack of 4

 Description

-Hallaquitas de Chicharrón are loaves of cornmeal mixed with pork rind or crackling.
-A wrap of corn husk is typically how they come out of boiling pot or fire pit.
-This continues to be the ancient times process of making.
-These are the perfect side for any dish.
-They are also ideal as a quick snack.
-However, The name hallaquita derives from the similar leaf wrap of the Hallacas.
-It is simply a diminutive.
-Thus, the wrap differs as is not a pocket filling it is from corn husks instead of plantain leaves.
+Bollitos de Chicharrón are loaves of cornmeal mixed with pork meat, or crackling in a corn husk wrap.
+Pork Tamales or Hallaquitas de Chicharrón is a tradition that endures since ancient times in the process of making.
+They are the perfect side for any dish, they are also great as a quick snack, for breakfast, and even as a side on your barbecue plate.
+Likewise, the name hallaquita derives from the similar leaf wrap of the Hallacas.
+It is just a diminutive (little hallaca).
+Nevertheless, the content differs as it is not a pocket filling is an engrained mix in the masa.
+And the wrap is from corn husks instead of plantain leaves.

-The Hallaquitas de chicharrón has sofrito of onions, red and green bell peppers, seasonings and a mixture of cornmeal and vegetable oil or lard for softness and consistency.
+Hallaquitas de Chicharrón or Pork Tamales preparation entails a sofrito of onions, red and green bell peppers, seasonings and a mixture of cornmeal and vegetable oil or lard for softness and consistency.
 The wrap as mentioned before, must be from corn husks.
-However, in today’s day and age some wrap them with aluminum foil for lack of husks.
-Some tie them up with strips from the same husks.
-This is how they hold together while they settle and cook in the water.
-Finally, plenty of boiling water or steam and cook for about 20 or 25 minutes.
+Although, in certain countries like Costa Rica they use plantain leaves and add rice to the mix.
+However, in today’s day and age some people wrap them in aluminum foil for lack of corn husks, convenience, or for whatever reason.
+A particular detail about them is that they tie them up with strips from the same corn husks.
+This is how they hold them together while they settle and cook in boiling water, where they steam or cook for about 20 to 25 minutes.

 Additional information